g-hurst/fidelity-portfolio-visual/README.md

 ![Fildelity Export CSV Button](./images/fidelity_export_button.png)

 Save the csv export with the **default name that fidelity gives it**.
+This exported file from Fidelity is the file that gets uploaded to the site.
 To spot check, the naming format that fidelity follows the format of `Portfolio_Positions_<MMM-DD-YYYY>.csv`. **Proper name format of the file is critical for the program to run**.